-This week’s Monday message is coming to you a day late, and somehow I feel like that is appropriate.
+This week’s Monday message is coming you a day late, and somehow I feel like that is appropriate.
 “Hold on to your winning moments a little longer” is actually a parenting/life mantra in our house, one which I was repeating to myself a lot yesterday.
 First, there was the baby who is very likely cutting his first tooth and wanted to nurse ALL.
 NIGHT.
 LONG, then long meeting for one project, a deadline for an article, and the seemingly ever-present pile of laundry that went unfolded…again.
 No, these are not significant problems when you look at the scope of suffering in the world.
-I realize that I am incredibly #blessed to be doing what I love for a living, raising a healthy baby, and enjoying the support of an awesome husband and his family who live nearby.
-Nevertheless it is easy to feel caught up in the everyday crazy and societal pressure that constantly leaves us feeling as if we are not enough.
+I realize that I am incredibly blessed to be doing what I love for a living, raising a healthy baby, and enjoying the support of an awesome husband and his family who live nearby.
+Nevertheless it is easy to feel caught up in the everyday chaos and societal pressure that constantly leaves us feeling as if we are not enough.
 Yes, yesterday I attended the meeting, met the deadline, and ended up catching up with both my mother-in-law and my parents.
 I nurtured my baby and got dinner on the table (leftovers, but it counts!), but I still went to bed feeling disappointed that I didn’t get the #MondayMessage out … not to mention the looming laundry pile!

 When I’m feeling this way, my husband will remind me to hold on to the winning moments a little longer.
 Be proud of what was accomplished, whether it was hitting “send” on the article, savoring the conversation with my mom, or snuggling the baby a little longer.
 Allow yourself to enjoy the good things without bearing the guilt of what wasn’t done, without feeling like you have to jump right in to the next thing on the to-do list.